 The Pitfalls of Being a Tech Distracted Parent

-Distracted Driving – We all know how dangerous texting and driving is.
+Distracted Driving – We all know how dangerous texting while driving is.
+In fact, according to The National Safety Council, 1 in 4 car accidents in the United States are caused by texting and driving and nearly 400,000 injuries occur each year from these accidents.
 However, how many of us have checked our phones while sitting at a stoplight with the kids in the backseat?
 The car can be a wonderful time to talk, connect, and even sing with our kids, but that doesn’t happen while we’re scrolling through Instagram.

 Sleep Disrupting Light – Our devices emit blue light that disrupts our sleep cycle.
 While wearing special glasses at night helps significantly, the best solution is to limit our screen time when the sun goes down to support our biology.
 It’s can be too easy to check Facebook “just one more time,” then end up scrolling the night away.